ppb/pursuedpybear/CONTRIBUTING.md

 ### Task Assignment

 In some cases, a maintainer will choose a contributor to assign the task to.
-The assignee will come from people working on the task, and that person will
-be the arbiter of work on the task.
+The assignee will come from people working on the task, and that person will be the arbiter of work on the task.
 If a person is assigned, only pull requests from that user will be accepted into master.

 ### Make a Branch

-Make a working branch off of ppb/master. ppb/dev is [pathunstrom](https://github.com/pathunstrom)'s working branch.
-Do not base work off of this branch.
+Make a working branch off of ppb/master. ppb/dev is [pathunstrom](https://github.com/pathunstrom)'s working branch. ppb/luna-dev is [lunacodes](https://github.com/lunacodes)' working branch.
+Do not base work off of either of these branches.

 ### Do the Work